MinecraftCodeEdu/Blocklycraft/docs/API-Reference.md

  * priority - optional - see events.on() for more information.

-### events.vehicleCreate()
+### events.vehicleEnter()

 #### Parameters

- * callback - A function which is called whenever the [vehicle.VehicleCreateEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleCreateEvent.html) is fired

- * priority - optional - see events.on() for more information.

-### events.vehicleEntityCollision()

-#### Parameters

- * callback - A function which is called whenever the [vehicle.VehicleEntityCollisionEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleEntityCollisionEvent.html) is fired
+ * callback - A function which is called whenever the [vehicle.VehicleEnterEvent event](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/vehicle/VehicleEnterEvent.html) is fired

  * priority - optional - see events.on() for more information.